AnimateSVG/AnimateSVG/README.rst

     $ conda install pytorch torchvision torchaudio -c pytorch-nightly

-Besides the code of this repository one other installation is necessary, to use the application.
 For training our optimization model for the generation of logo animations, we use the commercial `Gurobi Optimizer <https://www.gurobi.com/>`__ with a `free academic licence <https://www.gurobi.com/academia/academic-program-and-licenses/>`__.
 You can find a detailed guide to install Gurobi on your computer `here <https://www.gurobi.com/documentation/9.1/quickstart_mac/software_installation_guid.html#section:Installation/>`__.

-For completeness you would need the `labeling website <https://animate-logos.web.app/>`__ where users can rate the quality of animations.
+For completeness, the `labeling website <https://animate-logos.web.app/>`__ where users can rate the quality of animations, is needed.

 How to Use